hassanrupam/SOLID_PRINCIPLE/OpenClosePrincipal/README.md

 * **_Main_**

-The class **_PaymentProcessor_** show the violation of __Open-Close Principal__.
+The class **_PaymentProcessor_** show the violation of __Open-Close Principle__.
-From the previous Solution of Single Responsibility Principal, we had separated the Payment Processing Functionality to a new Class.
+From the previous Solution of Single Responsibility Principle, we had separated the Payment Processing Functionality to a new Class.
 We can see that on the Project __"SRP_Solution"__.
 There we can see that our Payment processor could process __CARD__ and __ONLINE__ payments in the _processPayment(..)_ Method.
 ```java